ronin-on-linux/bamboo-fountain-web/README.md

 # bamboo-fountain-web
-An open source web-based version of Bamboo Fountain - A screenplay editor based on Fountain.
+An open source, web-based version of Bamboo Fountain hosted by ronin-on-linux - A screenplay editor based on Fountain.